huangsam/ultimate-python/.github/pull_request_template.md

 ---

 **Describe the change**
-A clear and concise description of what the change is doing.
+A clear and concise description of what the change is.

 **Additional context**
 Add any other context or screenshots about the feature request here.